AndresRCB/iothubdpstest/README.md

 az extension add --name azure-iot
 ```

+### [OPTIONAL] Task
+Install [Task](https://taskfile.dev/installation/) if you want to leverage this repo's [Taskfile.yml](./Taskfile.yml).
+Note that the Taskfile makes things extremely simple to run, but that means that everything that is going on won't be as clear.
+If you understand the process and what's going on well enough, then leverage Task and skip to the [using task](#using-task) section.

 ## Creating Certificates

 This repo ignores certificate files, keys and other magical constructs you'll need to generate, so go into the [certificates](/certificates/) directory and run the following commands to generate them: